YottaDB/YDBDoc/ProgGuide/commands.rst

 TStart
 ------------------

 The TSTART command marks the beginning of a transaction or sub-transaction and increments $TLEVEL.
-When TSTART marks the beginning of a transaction ($TLEVEL=1), its arguments determine whether the transaction may RESTART and whether serializability is enforced.
-If a transaction may RESTART, the TSTART arguments determine which local variables are restored during a RESTART.
-Serializability is enforced by LOCK commands or, if the SERIAL keyword is specified, by YottaDB.
+When TSTART marks the beginning of a transaction ($TLEVEL=1), its arguments determine whether the transaction may RESTART.
+If a transaction restarts, the TSTART arguments determine which local variables are restored during a RESTART.
+YottaDB always serializes transactions.

 The format of the TSTART command is: